KyleKing/sc-smart-playlist/README.md

 # sc-smart-playlist

-DIY smart playlists for SoundCloud
+DIY smart playlists for SoundCloud.
+Use the songs you've liked or reposted on Soundcloud to create new playlists by genre, number of likes, song duration, etc.

 ## Overview